Distracted Driving Accidents in Philadelphia

 Proving fault in a distracted driving case can be difficult, because most motorists won’t voluntarily admit to irresponsible behavior.
 But the auto accident attorneys at Wapner Newman have many tools at their disposal and can obtain surveillance camera video, interview witnesses, and subpoena cell phone records to highlight a distracted driver’s negligent behavior at the time of an accident.

 If you or a loved one has been injured in an accident involving a distracted driver in Philadelphia, you need an experienced legal team on your side.
 Don’t delay.
-Contact the Pennsylvania and New Jersey accident attorneys at Wapner Newman.
+Contact the Pennsylvania and New Jersey accident and personal injury attorneys at Wapner Newman.
 Call 1-800-LAW-6600 (800-529-6600) today to arrange your free consultation.